 Don’t have a traditional Indian mixie?
 Then try powerful blenders such as Vitamix, Nutribullet or Ninja.
 However, a wet grinder is useful and saves time if you wish to make a big batch of batter.

-You could use any 2 different varieties of millets instead of 3 (such as 1.5 cups of foxtail millet and 1.5 cups of millet), or you could use any 1 type of millet (eg: 3 cups of foxtail millet).
-But make sure not to alter the millets and urad dal ratio (3 parts of millet: 1-part urad dal).
+You could use any 2 different varieties of millets instead of 3 (such as 1.5 cups of foxtail millet and 1.5 cups of other variety millet), or you could use any 1 type of millet (eg: 3 cups of foxtail millet).
+But make sure not to alter the millet and urad dal ratio (3 parts of millet: 1-part urad dal).

-Add finely chopped onions, green chillies & coriander as toppings on dosa for extra flavour and taste.
+Add finely chopped onions, green chillies & coriander as toppings on golden brown dosa for extra flavour and taste.

 Take the things a notch up by adding grated carrot, chopped coriander, finely chopped capsicum (bell pepper), onion, tomato and spinach.
 Mix these vegetables in the batter and make uttapam.
 Make this colurful millet uttapam in different shapes to appeal kids and encourage them to eat their healthy meals without any fuss or tantrums.

 Try adding pureed vegetables to help picky kids eat their nutritious meals.
-This is specifically an ideal option to help kids struggling with a texture of food.
+This wholesome dosa is specifically an ideal option to help kids struggling with the texture of food.

-Like regular rice dosa, millet dosa tastes good with any south Indian chutney – coconut chutney, onion tomato chutney or with simple sides such as Tomato Kurma, Bombay Chutney, Plain Salna.
+Like regular rice dosa, this nutritious dosa tastes good with vegetable sambar and any south Indian chutney – peanut coconut chutney, coconut coriander chutney, onion chutney or with simple sides such as tomato kurma, Bombay chutney, plain salna.

-This millet dosa without rice tastes equally good with condiments such as Eggplant Chutney (Vankaya Pachadi), Carrot Chutney, Mango Thokku.
+This millet dosa without rice tastes equally good with condiments such as kobbari karam, karivepaku podi, ginger chutney, tomato pachadi, eggplant chutney (Vankaya Pachadi), carrot chutney, mango thokku.

 More Indian Breakfast Recipes